Psych Write: Psychology Can Make Sense and Be Fun to Read!

 Don't be too formal.
 Excessively formal writing style can even bore the psych pros who read your work.
 Use everyday language (up to a point - see below).
 Contractions can be okay.

 Don't be too casual.
-Readers might not take excessively casual writing seriously or they might feel that the writer seems condescending (talking down to the reader or trying too hard to be hip).
+Readers might not take excessively casual writing seriously or they might feel that the writer seems to condescend by either talking down to the reader or trying too hard to be hip.
 More importantly, using everyday language does not mean using all everyday language.
 Writing the way people really, um, y'now, talk is, like, way lame and-and totes distracting.
 Use slang sparingly, if at all, and don't overuse contractions.

 Jargon is good.
 This may seem odd when we're writing for general audiences, but technical terminology is good when used well.
 Think of jargon like a strange term that appears in a science fiction story, because a lot of our jargon seems no less alien to our readers.